ocf/etc/README.md

 make
 ```

-Additionally, you can lint the Python `validate.py` by running `make test`.
+Additionally, you can lint the Python `validate.py` by running `make lint`.

 # Adding a new configuration file